Polystichum acrostichoides (Michx.) Schott

 Polystichum acrostichoides (Christmas fern) is a wintergreen fern that is common in deciduous forests over most of its range.
-It is of concern in Minnesota, because it reaches the very northwestern limit of its range in the state and is known from only two localities; one in Houston County and one in Winona County (Blufflands Subsection).
+It is of concern in Minnesota because it reaches the very northwestern limit of its range in the state and is known from only two localities, one in Houston County and one in Winona County (The Blufflands Subsection).
 When P. acrostichoides was first located in the state in 1979, it was presumed this species had just been overlooked in the past.
 For that reason, it was listed as special concern in 1984, a relatively low status.
 Subsequent field searches failed to find any more locations, indicating it was not simply overlooked, it was likely quite rare, so its status was raised to threatened in 1996.
-Since then, the Minnesota Biological Survey continued both extensive and intensive rare plant searches of potential habitats, and yet found no additional populations of P. acrostichoides; so in 2013, its status was elevated to endangered.
+Since then, the Minnesota Biological Survey continued both extensive and intensive rare plant searches of potential habitats and yet found no additional populations of P. acrostichoides; so in 2013, its status was elevated to endangered.

 In Minnesota, P. acrostichoides has been found in mesic hardwood forests on north-facing or east-facing river bluffs (Peck 1982).
 Soils of moderate moisture and neutral pH are preferred.

 Biology / Life History